IoannaThoma/scoping-fairness-in-risk-prediction/literature.md

 5. Fairness in resource allocation: In situations where resources (like medical treatments) need to be allocated fairly, understanding the potential impact of different allocation strategies can help ensure that decisions are made equitably.

 6. Precision medicine: In personalised medicine, for example, understanding how a particular treatment might affect an individual compared to another treatment can be vital.
-Augmentation can help create personalized scenarios and improve the accuracy of predictions tailored to individuals.
+Augmentation can help create personalised scenarios and improve the accuracy of predictions tailored to individuals.

 <!--- Additionally, the advancement of robust and efficient models is evident in various approaches such as the Counterfactual Recurrent Network (CRN) and Concept Discovery through Latent Diffusion-based Counterfactual Trajectories (CDCT).
 CRN leverages patient observational data to estimate treatment effects over time, ensuring reliable counterfactual predictions, while CDCT employs latent diffusion models to discover decision-relevant concepts, offering a more resource-efficient solution. --->